eProsima/agile-hri/hri_emotion_detect/README.md

 This package optimizes the [ROS REP-155](https://ros.org/reps/rep-0155.html) by introducing [keys](https://docs.ros.org/en/rolling/Tutorials/Advanced/Topic-Keys/Topic-Keys-Tutorial.html), compatible with [Fast DDS](https://github.com/eProsima/Fast-DDS).

-By using keyed topics, this package is able to provide pose recognition for multiple targets by just publishing in one topic:
+By using keyed topics, this package is able to provide emotion recognition for multiple targets by just publishing in one topic:

-- humans/bodies
+- /humans/faces/emotion

 #### Subscribed